Kombat (photograph)

 Kombat (Комбат) is a black-and-white photograph by the Soviet photographer Max Alpert.
 It depicts a Soviet military officer armed with a TT pistol who is raising his unit for an attack during World War II.
 The work is regarded as one of the most iconic Soviet World War II photographs, but neither the date nor the subject is known with certainty.
 According to the most widely-accepted version, the photograph depicts a political commissar, Aleksei Yeryomenko, minutes before his death, on 12 July 1942 in Voroshilovgrad Oblast (now Luhansk Oblast), Ukraine.

 History

 Over the years, Alpert gave several contradictory versions of the event, with its time ranging from autumn 1941 to 1943.
-Alpert was consistent in that he did not know the officer's name and that the photograph's title Kombat ('commander of a battalion') was likely inaccurate since after he took it, he overheard that "the kombat is killed" and tentatively associated tes message with the subject of the photograph.
+Alpert was consistent in that he did not know the officer's name and that the photograph's title Kombat ('commander of a battalion') was likely inaccurate since after he took it, he overheard that "the kombat is killed" and tentatively associated the message with the subject of the photograph.
 After the war, Alpert received numerous letters claiming identification of the officer, but only one was confirmed by a joint investigation by Komsomolskaya Pravda and that administration of Luhansk Oblast, which was undertaken in the 1970s.
 According to the reconstructed version, Yeryomenko was the political commissar in his unit.
 When the commander was wounded, he took command and raised the unit for a counterattack against the German offensive.
 He then died within minutes.